 Military and Veteran Resources

-Through a partnership with the Military and Veterans Resource Center (MVRC), Counseling & Psychological Services is working to help our military-affiliated students fulfill their goals while at UWF.
-Military-affiliated students include those from all five branches of the military on active duty, reserve, or veteran status.
-The services at Counseling & Psychological Services are offered to help students break down barriers that may be interfering with their success.
+Through our partnership with the Military and Veterans Resource Center (MVRC), Counseling and Psychological Services is working to help our military-affiliated students fulfill their goals while at UWF.
+Military-affiliated students include those from all five branches of the military on active duty, reserve or veteran status.
+The services at CAPS are offered to help students break down barriers that may be interfering with their success.

 All service members, whether or not they have seen combat, face major transitions when they return from military duty.
 Transitioning to life as a civilian and a university student can produce a unique set of challenges and stresses for veteran and military students.
 Some of the challenges to adjusting to life as a student include: